marieval/my-way-to-coding-2022/README.md

 I also revised *AJAX and Promises*

 I go through the course [JavaScript: The Advanced Concepts](https://www.udemy.com/course/advanced-javascript-concepts/) to remind myself of the JS-topics:
-- I went throug the chapters about *JS-engine, Call stack, Memory heap*, what means *"single-threaded"*
+- I went through the chapters about *JS-engine, Call stack, Memory heap*, what means *"single-threaded"*
 - *Hoisting, Lexical environment,...*